LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/advanced-block-properties/enabling-custom-blocks-sounds.md

 * `true`
   * This option will enable playing the custom `step` sound for any non-player entity.\
     You should disable this if you are afraid of server performance drops due to the high frequency of which this code is called.\
-    The feature was benchmarked and coded with performance in mind but some servers might have issues or admins might be paranoid, so I coded this option.
+    The feature was benchmarked and coded with performance in mind but some servers might have paranoid admins, so I coded this option.
 * `false`
   * This option won't enable playing the custom `step` sound for any non-player entity.